UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/3_MoreCommands.md

 ## Renaming a File (`mv`)

 The name for this file isn't as convenient as we'd like, so we can use the command `mv` to rename it as the file `words` instead of `american-english`.
-Note that under `bash` to rename a file, we *move* it to the same folder, but with a different filename.
+Note that under `bash` to rename a file, we *move* it to the same folder, but with a different file name.
 This is a slightly unconventional way to think about renaming, but once you get used to it, it does make sense.

 ```